 Financial Aid & Scholarships

 Financial aid is available for eligible students.
-Students will need to complete the Free Application for Federal Student Aid (FAFSA) and submit all required documents to the Financial Aid Office.
-Application information is available online.
+Students will need to complete one of the online Financial Aid Applications and submit all required documents to the Financial Aid Office.
+Students should complete the Free Application for Federal Student Aid (FAFSA) at studentaid.ed.gov/sa/fafsa.
+Those unable to complete the FAFSA due to citizenship should complete the Washing Application for Student Financial Aid (WASFA) at https://readysetgrad.wa.gov/wasfa-washington-application-state-financial-aid.
+Additional information, deadlines, etc. are available online.
 Even if you have missed the deadline, you are still encouraged to apply at your earliest opportunity.
-When applying for the FAFSA, be sure to use fafsa.edu.gov to access your free application for federal student aid.

 Washington Scholars Program